What do you need to consider?

 Please note that all garments that are pressed have press marks, the colour & type of the garment determines the extent of this mark.
 The press mark becomes less visible from washing and general wear.

-What format do we require your artwork in?
+What format do we require your artwork in for printing?

 What is vector art?